moodlehq/moodle-plugin-ci/docs/GHAFileExplained.md

 file with comments added to explain what each section is doing.
 For additional information please refer to [workflow syntax reference](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).

-If you are familiar with Travis, this should be strightforward to understand the syntax, you may find this [migration manual](https://docs.github.com/en/actions/learn-github-actions/migrating-from-travis-ci-to-github-actions) useful.
+If you are familiar with Travis, it should be straightforward to understand the new syntax, also you may find this [migration manual](https://docs.github.com/en/actions/learn-github-actions/migrating-from-travis-ci-to-github-actions) useful.